Agiñaga

 Agiñaga (officially; Spanish Aguíñiga) is a village in Álava, Basque Country, Spain.

 Population

 In 2013 Agiñaga had a population of 26 inhabitants.

 Location

 Agiñaga sits in the foothills of the Sierra Salbada to the north, between the Iturrigorri and Ungino peaks.
 It is bordered on the north by Maroño, by Madaria in the west and north, by the Orduña Biscay enclave in the east, and the forementioned Sierra Saldaba in the south.

 Population centres

 Its villages are grouped in small districts: Larrabe is the westernmost district and separated from the rest by a stream; Mendieta lies to the south of the church and El Lugar connects the former district with Sologurenis in the easternmost area.
-In 2014 many people from the Aguiñiga Family where found in the villages of Michoacan, México.
+In 2014, many people from the Aguiñiga family where found in the villages of Michoacán, Mexico.

 Toponymy

 In Basque, Agiñaga means the ‘place of yews’.